 Yes, a presenter can give both a talk and a poster.
 However, to avoid scheduling session conflicts, presenters may give a maximum of one talk and one poster.

 Yes, a lunch is provided for those who reserve a spot when they are notified that their abstract has been accepted.
 Other dining opportunities are available near Gonzaga University within walking distance, as well.

-You will be contacted by the end of March with the status of your abstract.
+You will be contacted via email by the end of March with the status of your abstract.

-The conference is a professional gathering to present academic scholarship.
+The conference is a professional gathering for the purpose of presenting academic scholarship.
 Please dress appropriately, for example, business casual.